Adirondack Ponds and Lakes -- Year-Round Activity!

 - Simon Pond: Located on the southern end of the town of Tupper Lake, the frozen cap on top of Simon Pond is proven to be a gold mine for bringing in northern pike, perch, and walleye.

-- Raquette Pond: Situated in the middle of the village, Raquette Pond provides easily accessible ice fishing within walking distance of lodging, dining, and other amenities.
+- Raquette Pond: Situated in the middle of the village, Raquette Pond provides easily accessible ice fishing within walking distance.

 Leave No Trace